Disentanglement with Biological Constraints: A Theory of Functional Cell Types: Disentanglement in machines

 \textbf{Regularizers as constraints.} We impose nonnegativity via a ReLU activation function, or softly via explicit regularization \( \mathcal{L}_{\text{nonneg}} = \beta_{\text{nonneg}} \sum_i \max ( - a_i, 0 ) \) where \( i \) indexes a neuron in the network, and \( \beta_{nonneg} \) determines the regularization strength.
 Similarly, we apply regularization to the activity energy and weight energy; \( \mathcal{L}_{\text{activity}} = \beta_{\text{activity}} \sum_l || \va_l ||^2 \) and \( \mathcal{L}_{\text{weight}} = \beta_{\text{weight}} \sum_{l} || \mW_l ||^2 \).
 The role of \( \mathcal{L}_{\text{weight}} \) is to promote activity (variance) in the network, otherwise activity could be reduced via \( \mathcal{L}_{\text{activity}} \), and such reduced activity could be compensated for with arbitrarily large weights.
 The total loss we optimise is

 Here `functional constraints', are any prediction losses the network has i.e. error in predicting target labels in supervised learning, or reconstruction error in autoencoders.

-\textbf{Disentangling in supervised shallow neural networks}.
+\textbf{Disentanglement in supervised shallow neural networks}.
 First we consider a dataset \( \train = \{ \vx, \vy \} \), where \( \vx \) is a orthogonal mixture of six i.i.d. random variables (hidden independent task factors; uniform distribution), and \( \vy \) is a linear transform of \( \vx \) (dimension 6; Fig. \ref{fig:subspace_net_shallow}A).
 First we train shallow linear networks to read-out \(\vy \) from \(\vx \).
 Networks without biological constraints exhibit mixed internal representations (Fig. \ref{fig:subspace_net_shallow}B).
 However, with our constraints, networks learn distinct sub-networks for each task factor (Fig. \ref{fig:subspace_net_shallow}C).
 Removing any one of our constraints leads to entangled representations (Fig. \ref{fig:subspace_net_shallow}D).
-Lastly we note sparsity constraints do not induce disentangling (Appendix \ref{Appendix:sparsity_simulations}).
-Thus the disentangling effect of ReLUs is not from sparsity, but instead from nonnegativity.
+Lastly we note sparsity constraints do not induce disentanglement (Appendix \ref{Appendix:sparsity_simulations}).
+Thus the disentanglement effect of ReLUs is not from sparsity, but instead from nonnegativity.

-\textbf{Disentangling in supervised deep neural networks}.
-Training deep non-linear (ReLU) networks on this data also leads to distinct sub-networks, with all layers learning disentangled representations (Fig. \ref{fig:subspace_net_deep}A).
-However with non-linear data (\( \vx \leftarrow \vx^3\), \( \vy \) remaining the same), the early layers are mixed-selective, whereas the later layers are disentangled (Fig. \ref{fig:subspace_net_deep}B-C).
+\textbf{Disentanglement in supervised deep neural networks}.
+Training deep nonlinear (ReLU) networks on this data also leads to distinct sub-networks, with all layers learning disentangled representations (Fig. \ref{fig:subspace_net_deep}A).
+However with nonlinear data (\( \vx \leftarrow \vx^3\), \( \vy \) remaining the same), the early layers are mixed-selective, whereas the later layers are disentangled (Fig. \ref{fig:subspace_net_deep}B-C).
 Understanding why the final hidden layer disentangles is easy, since it linearly projects to the target and so our theory directly applies.
 By extrapolating our theory, we conjecture that our biological constraints encourage any layer to be as linearly related to task factors and as disentangled as possible.
-However, early layers cannot be linear in hidden task factors since they are required to perform non-linear computations on the non-linear data, and thus only once activity becomes linearly related to independent task factors in later layers does disentangling set in (as predicted by our linear theory).
+However, early layers cannot be linear in hidden task factors since they are required to perform nonlinear computations on the nonlinear data, and thus only once activity becomes linearly related to independent task factors in later layers does disentanglement set in (as predicted by our linear theory).